sylk80/minesweep/notes.md

 :heavy_plus_sign: All number fields should be revealed beside the marking

-:heavy_plus_sign: After clearing the fields message should be shown x:
+:heavy_plus_sign: After clearing the fields message should be shown

 ### Technical Debts